 Analytics Chart Sketch

 We had one analytics chart already mentioned, but there’s always room for more.
-This concept comes from Racine Davis, she uses the digital design approach to create an analytics chart concept that can be used to display any data imaginable, either individually or through a timelapse of a set period of time.
+This concept comes from Racine Davis.
+She uses the digital design approach to create an analytics chart concept can display any data imaginable, either individually or through a time lapse.

 And even more analytics stuff, this time for fitness enthusiasts.
-Sports apps continue to dominate the physical activity app categories, with apps that can count one’s steps being some of the most sought after.
-Luckily for us, Padam Boora went out of his way to deliver a nice fitness analytics concept design that you can quickly prototype into a function application.
+Sports apps continue to dominate the physical activity app categories, step counters being some of the most sought after.
+Luckily for us, Padam Boora went out of his way to deliver a nice fitness analytics concept design that you can quickly prototype into a functional application.
 The concept is created to help track steps, distance, and climbing distance.

-Flash messages are a nice way to keep your users engaged in app activities, be it a thank you message, or a message to let them know about a completed action, flash messages always reassure the user that they action they are trying to do has been completed, and that helps to put their minds at rest.
-This UI element is a simple flash message that you can in-build within your existing apps to add as an action call after a literal action call has been completed.
+Flash messages are a nice way to keep your users engaged in app activities.
+Be it a thank you message, or a message to let them know about a completed action, flash messages always reassure the user that their actions have been completed, and that helps put their minds at rest.
+This UI element is a simple flash message that you can in-build within your existing apps to add after an action call has been done.

-For eCommerce apps and online stores, one of the most important pages that need a great design is going to be the product details page.
-This is the page that displays the product, and leads to either a purchase, or a closed window.
+For eCommerce apps and online stores, one of the most important pages that need a great design is going to be the Product Details page.
+This is the page that displays the product, and leads to either a purchase or a closed window.
 Mistakes are not to be afforded on product details pages, so taking the time to either design or find a great product details page mockup is crucial.
-We have one that we found and really liked, it’s simple, yet manages to get the message across, and doesn’t over-bloat the customers screen with garbage elements.
+We have one that we found and really liked.
+Iit’s simple yet manages to get the message across, and doesn’t over-bloat the customers’ screen with garbage elements.

 Social App iOS UI Kit Sketch

-Social applications are gaining momentum, thanks to the ability for everyone to create their own social network these days, it comes as no surprise that many designers focus on building mockups, concepts and templates that surround the social media sphere.
+Social applications are gaining momentum, thanks to the ability for everyone to create their own social network these days.
+It comes as no surprise that many designers focus on building mockups, concepts and templates that surround the social media sphere.
 Here we have a Sketch UI kit specifically for a social networking application for iOS developers.
-This one emphasizes features like media upload, instant messaging between the public, but also individually between the user.
-Variety of content feeds to help you display content, user notifications, and a follower system.
+This one emphasizes features like media upload and instant messaging.
+A variety of content feeds help you display content, user notifications, and a follower system.
 Of course, all this is just design, so you need to come up with a plan on how to make all these features into reality through some coding.

 Minimal Android UI Kit Sketch

-Android hasn’t been the winner of this roundup, but that is not to say that there aren’t that many resources out there for Android developers, it just seems that a lot of designers are focused on iOS, except for this one — here is a minimal UI kit built for Android devices.
-You get in the package all the required elements to create a prototype for a simple content / business website, with standardized and modern design choices.
+Android hasn’t been the winner of this roundup, but that is not to say that there aren’t that many resources out there for Android developers.
+It just seems that a lot of designers are focused on iOS, except for this one.
+Here is a minimal UI kit built for Android devices.
+You get in the package all the required elements to create a prototype for a simple content/business website, with standard and modern design choices.